 Some people choose to obtain donor sperm by publishing an advertisement in an online forum or printed material.
 Before officially publishing an ad, it is a legal requirement to obtain approval by sending a copy of the advertisement to the Department of Human Services.

-Newlife IVF is dedicated to recruiting sperm donors so that you have another means by which you can access donor sperm.
-We expect to have donor sperm available for use from late 2019.
+Newlife IVF is dedicated to recruiting local sperm donors so that you have another means by which you can access donor sperm.
+We are also in the process of seeking approval to import donor sperm and expect to have imported donor sperm available for use from late 2020.